Last updated on November 10th, 2024 at 04:30 pm

 This is one of Galway’s best places to eat, especially if you’re on a budget.

-The Jungle Cafe is excellently located in the heart of the city near Eyre Square and the bus station, so it’s the perfect spot if you’re coming or going and need a quick bite or, of course, to bring you back to life after, an epic Galway night.
+It has two excellent locations in the heart of the city near Eyre Square and the bus station, so it’s the perfect spot if you’re coming or going and need a quick bite or, of course, to bring you back to life after, an epic Galway night.

-Cafes in Galway: Kali Coffee Bar
+Kali Coffee Bar

 On my last trip to Galway, I was heading for a morning walk along Salthill Prom.
 I’d just arrived from the States the day prior, which I’d spent listening to live music in O’Connor’s Pub.
 As I pulled myself from my bunk bed in the Nest Galway hostel (my favorite place to stay in Galway), I needed a caffeine fix along with that fresh sea air from Salthill Prom.